zjppdozen/Yuexuan_page2/content/_index.md

           date_start: '2023-04-01'
           date_end: ''
           description: |2-
-              Dissertation work.
-Built a comprehensive genetic prediction model by integrating common and rare genetic variants.
-Demonstrated the feasibility of this framework to extend our ability to make genetic predictions in Alzheimer's.
+              Dissertation Work: Constructed a comprehensive genetic prediction model through the integration of common and rare genetic variants.
+This study establishes the viability of such a framework in expanding our capacity for making accurate genetic predictions in relation to Alzheimer's disease.
         - title: Early life SES (critical period and self-reported SES) modifies genetic propensity of AD on cognition in older age
           company: With Corinne Engelman and Jason Fletcher
           company_url: ''